rsdoiel/antenna/journalism.md

 date: 2025-08-06, from: Nieman Journalism Lab

+A previous version of this article misstated the percentage of Report for America corps members who do not finish the program.
+It&#8217;s 14%, not a third.
 Eight years after Report for America launched, its graduates are more often than not accepting permanent positions in their newsrooms.
-RFA launched in 2017 with the goal of placing &#8220;emerging journalists&#8221; in local newsrooms for a year of service and the option for a second year, with half their salary covered by RFA.
-The idea...
+RFA launched in 2017 with the goal of placing...

 <br>